GRANITE : a Byzantine-Resilient Dynamic Gossip Learning Framework: Evaluation

 \subsection{Metrics}

-We leverage the following metrics to quantify Byzantine presence and model performance: \begin{itemize} \item \textbf{$\byzFrac$}: When reported, it serves as a baseline between the ideal setting, where Byzantine nodes are uniformly distributed in the graph, and the observed proportion. \item \textbf{$\byzFrac_{in}$}: The average Byzantine fraction in local views. \item \textbf{$B(t)$}: we report the higher bound approximation on $\byzFrac_{in}$ to quantify the gap between our model and the empirical observation. \item \textbf{F1-Score}: a standard classification performance metric, which we use to evaluate our models.
+We leverage the following metrics to quantify Byzantine presence and model performance: \begin{itemize} \item \textbf{F1-Score}: a standard classification performance metric.
 We report an average over all honest nodes.
-The standard deviation is consistently low (e.g., $\pm$0.015), indicating that the average is a reliable summary of performance across nodes. \item \textbf{Optimal}: For comparison, we report the optimal F1-Score that can be achieved by our models over the considered datasets in the absence of any adversarial behavior. \item \textbf{Honest Subgraph SCC Ratio~ (HSSR)}: Measures the proportion of honest nodes belonging to the largest strongly connected component (SCC) within the subgraph induced by honest nodes, formally defined as:
+The standard deviation is consistently low (\eg, $\pm$0.015), indicating that the average is a reliable summary of performance across nodes. \item \textbf{Optimal}: For comparison, we report the optimal F1-Score that can be achieved by our models over the considered datasets in the absence of any adversarial behavior. \item \textbf{$\byzFrac$}: When reported, it serves as a baseline between the ideal setting, where Byzantine nodes are uniformly distributed in the graph, and the observed proportion. \item \textbf{$\byzFrac_{in}$}: The average Byzantine fraction in local views. \item \textbf{$B(t)$}: we report the higher bound approximation on $\byzFrac_{in}$ to quantify the gap between our model and the empirical observation.

-where \(G_{\text{honest}}\) denotes the subgraph induced by the set of honest nodes.
-Intuitively, (1 - HSSR) measures the percentage of honest nodes that are not reachable by all nodes.
-This is particularly relevant to look at since in decentralized optimization, connectivity is an absolute must~\cite{koloskova2020unified}.
-In parallel, RPS have low probability of partition~\cite{jelasity2007gossip} in honest configurations, but it is not clear to what extent this holds in Byzantine configurations.

 \end{itemize}